swcarpentry-ja/carpentries-coc/policies/privacy.md

 ## 4. Communications are opt-in

-All communications from the SCF will be opt-in except for email messages necessary for you to maintain membership in the SCF.
+All communications from the TC will be opt-in except for email messages necessary for you to maintain membership in the TC.

 ## 5. Security and accuracy of your information.

-The SCF is committed to use industry best practices approaches concerning security measures to prevent the loss, misuse and alteration of the information in our possession.
+The TC is committed to use industry best practices approaches concerning security measures to prevent the loss, misuse and alteration of the information in our possession.
 We use various security measures to protect the information we collect, as appropriate to the type of information, including encryption,